pinale/ibmbpm/docs/scalar-value.md

 ## Get a scalar value from a database query (count, max, top ...)

+> servive type to use  `SQL Execute Statement`

 tw.local.sql = "select count(codice) as COUNTVAL from prodotti"
 tw.local.result (**ANY**)

 <img src="images/scalar-value.png" alt="variable mapping"/>